 Do you accept genre fiction?

 We are not opposed to genre fiction, provided it is well-written and connected to Florida.
-We are particularly interested in historical fiction set in the state.
+We are particularly interested in fiction with Florida themes and culture.

 Who reads my submission?